ontolex/frequency-attestation-corpus-information/img/Readme.md

 # Diagram drafts

-originally done with Excel, PlantUml is easier to maintain and edit.
+originally done with PPT, PlantUml is easier to maintain and edit.
 The UML diagram is, however, not the recommended visualization, but only used for drafting.

 ## Current diagram: